World Violation Tour

 The World Violation Tour was a 1990 concert tour by English electronic group Depeche Mode in support of the act's seventh studio album, Violator.
+The tour started in May 1990 and ran through the end of that year, and was the first Depeche Mode tour to see the band regularly play stadium-sized venues.

-It was estimated that by the end of the tour, Depeche Mode had toured to 1.2 million fans.
+Buoyed by their most successful album (Violator), and on the heels of their Music for the Masses (1987) and 101 (1989) albums, by the end of the tour, Depeche Mode had toured to over one million fans.

 Background

 Depeche Mode's previous tour, the Music for the Masses Tour, had run from late 1987 to the middle of 1988, and was supported by the live video and record release of 101 in early 1989.
-Violator was released in March 1990 and had already seen two successful singles to support it, "Personal Jesus" and "Enjoy the Silence" by the time the tour started.
-In April, the band attended a record-signing event in Los Angeles at a record store, but the event drew so many fans that the band had to be escorted out, and a riot nearly ensued.
+These two albums had brought Depeche Mode a level of popularity internationally that was, until that point, unknown to them.
+Violator was released in March 1990 and had already seen two successful singles to support it by the time the tour started – "Personal Jesus" and "Enjoy the Silence".
+The day before Violator was released, the band attended a record-signing event in Los Angeles at a record store, but the event drew so many fans that the band had to be escorted out, and LA riot police had to be called in to control the large crowds who had come to see the band.